zeromq/zyre/bindings/java/zyre-jni/README.md

     export LD_PRELOAD=/usr/local/lib/libzyre.so

+You also might need to specify all needed libs like so:

+    export LD_PRELOAD="/usr/local/lib/libzyre.so:/usr/local/lib/libczmq.so:/usr/local/lib/libzmq.so:/usr/local/lib/libsodium.so"

 Run ldd to confirm that the right libraries are linked.
 You should see libzyre, czmq, libzmq, libsodium, etc. in the output: